-Answer: I work personally with each of my clients.
+Answer: We work personally with each of our clients.
 Each client has a direct phone number and email address to contact me.
-I keep my overhead low and use the latest in technology to make the process very efficient.
-My 35 years of legal experience has taught me how to do a professional job in a fast and efficient manner.
-This benefits both myself and my clients and allows me to offer these services at a reasonable price.
+We keep our overhead low and use the latest in technology to make the process very efficient.
+Our 35 years of legal experience has taught us how to do a professional job in a fast and efficient manner.
+This benefits both myself and our clients and allows us to offer these services at a reasonable price.

-Question: Does it matter if you are in California and I am in some other state or country?
+Question: Does it matter if I am in some other state or country?

-Answer: No, I service clients from many states and countries by using the latest in electronic tools such as special immigration software, email, fax and telephone.
-This makes the process fast and efficient for me and my clients
+Answer: No, We service clients from many states and countries by using the latest in electronic tools such as special immigration software, email, fax and telephone.
+This makes the process fast and efficient for us and our clients

 Question: Who would be handling my case?